LukGit/local-news-weather-frontend/README.md

 ## General operation

 Once logged in, users are greeted with a local map showing markers respresenting the earthquake locations around the world.
 Map is automatically centered based on the registered zipcode of the user.
 A pop-up info window is displayed with detail quake information when a map marker is clicked on.
+The detail pop-up also contain a link to the USGS detail page.
+Clicking on the link will open a new tab to the event page.
 User can check local weather condition and forecast by clicking the weather button.

 ## Technical Notes